Install BDsensor

 Calibration

-- Clean the nozzle, then move the Z axis through the console until the nozzle just touches the bed plate (BDsensor will use this position as the zero position, so there is no need for
+- Clean the nozzle, then manually move the Z-axis via the console until the nozzle just touches the bed (the BDsensor will use this position as the zero position, so no

-, which is why the value in the [BDsensor] section is 0) - Send the gcode command
+z_offsetis needed, which is why the value is 0 in the [BDsensor] section). - Send the gcode command

-from the console, the printer will move the Z axis slowly upward by 0.1mm each time until it reaches 4mm.
-Do not run M102 S-6 before installing the sensor, nor turn off the printer power during calibration, otherwise the old calibration data will be deleted.
-If this happens, just calibrate again - Afterwards, you can check whether the BD sensor has been successfully calibrated through
+M102 S-6via the console, the printer will slowly move the Z-axis upward by 0.1mm each time until it reaches 4mm.
+Do not run M102 S-6 before installing the sensor, nor power off the printer during calibration, otherwise the old calibration data will be deleted.
+If this happens, simply recalibrate. - Afterwards, you can check if the BD sensor has been successfully calibrated via

-, which will return the original calibration data stored in the BD sensor.
+M102 S-5, which will return the stored raw calibration data from the BD sensor.

 Notes: